Ondulab/Sp3ctra_VST/.clinerules/workflows/workflow.md

    - Strict RT rules respected (no alloc/lock/log in callback).
    - clang-format applied; no French in code; compile warnings clean where feasible.
    - Unit/integration tests updated or added (when applicable).
+   - Build and runtime validation will be performed by the repository owner.
 5. Execution guardrails
    - Flag any intrusive action requiring approval (package installs, network ops, system services).
    - Provide the command(s) to be run and their expected, short-lived nature.